 - To raise awareness of different cultures, and timeframes through Literature.

 - To develop students’ critical approach and understanding to the texts we study, and the world around them.

-This year, Year 10 (class of 2022) will be the first cohort to sit their English Literature GCSE in Year 10.
+Last year, Year 10 (class of 2022) were the first cohort to sit their English Literature GCSE in Year 10.
 Subsequent years will do the same.
 The decision to enter Literature in Year 10 is reflected in our curriculum overview.
 When in Year 11, they will focus solely on developing their GCSE Language skills, reading a diverse and rich range of texts – as well as really developing as writers both creatively and through transactional writing.